-The University of Arkansas Grantham enforces policies and requirements in accordance with the current academic catalog and reserves the right to make a documented exception on a case-by-case basis after careful review of the individual circumstances and with approval of the chief academic and operating officer.
+The University of Arkansas Grantham enforces policies and requirements in accordance with the current academic catalog and reserves the right to make a documented exception on a case-by-case basis after careful review of the individual circumstances and with approval of the Chancellor.
 The provisions of this catalog do not constitute a contract and are subject to change without notice, if necessary, to maintain compliance with State and Federal laws or regulations or policies of the University of Arkansas Board of Trustees.